voilalab/INR-benchmark/readme.md

 Unified benchmark for implicit-neural, grid, and hybrid representations on synthetic & real signals

-Code for the paper *“Grids Often Outperform Implicit Neural Representations. (preprint)”*
+Code for the paper *“Grids Often Outperform Implicit Neural Representations at Compressing Dense Signals.
+(Accepted to NeurIPS 2025)”*
 ---

 ## Prerequisites